A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs

 where $K(\bm{z}, Z) = K(Z, \bm{z})^T \in \mathbb{R}^n$ with $\left[K(\bm{z}, Z)\right]_i = K(\bm{z}, \bm{z}_i)$.
 Refer to \citep{williams2006gaussian} for a comprehensive review of GPs.
 In each iteration of the vanilla BO method, a new input $\bm{z}' \in \mathbb{Z}$ is selected by optimizing an acquisition function derived from the predictive mean $\mu$ and uncertainty $\Sigma$.
 Upon observing $y'$ at $\bm{z}'$, BO advances to the next iteration with the updated input and observation sets $Z = Z \cup \{\bm{z}'\}$ and $Y = Y \cup \{y'\}$.

 As each input $\bm{z} = (\bm{x}, t)$, we define the kernel function $K\left((\bm{x}, t), (\bm{x}', t')\right)$ as the product of a standard kernel $K(\bm{x}, \bm{x}')$ over hyperparameter setting and a temporal kernel $K(t, t')$ over epochs, with the latter capturing relationships across different epochs for a fixed hyperparameter setting.
 For instance, \citet{swersky2014freeze} proposed an exponential decaying kernel to account for the validation loss that exponentially decreases over $t$. \citet{belakaria2023bayesian} used a linear kernel when modeling learning curves related to training costs.
-Given that learning curves for different performance measures may exhibit different characteristics, in this study we employ specific temporal kernels if their behavior is known a priori.
-By fitting a GP model for each objective function $f_i$, $i \in \{1, \dots, k\}$, we can predict the trajectory of any hyperparameter setting $\bm{x}$ and further improve the accuracy of its trajectory prediction by continuously monitoring the changes in model performance during iterative learning.
+Given that learning curves for different performance measures may exhibit different characteristics, in this study we employ specific temporal kernels if their behavior is known a prior.
+See Appendix \ref{appx-gpexample} for an illustrative example of GP prediction.
+By fitting a GP model for each objective function $f_i$, $i \in \{1, \dots, k\}$, we can predict the trajectory $Trj(\bm{x})$ for any hyperparameter setting $\bm{x}$ and further improve the accuracy of its trajectory prediction by continuously monitoring the changes in model performance during iterative learning.